Interesting Facts About the Skeletal System

-The appendicular skeleton is made up of 126 bones and supports the appendages or limbs of the body.
-It consists of the shoulder girdle, upper limbs, the pelvic girdle, and lower limbs.
+In contrast, the appendicular skeleton, made up of 126 bones, supports the limbs and appendages.
+It consists of the shoulder girdle, upper limbs, pelvic girdle, and lower limbs.

-The skeleton makes up about 30-40% of an adult’s body mass.
-The skeleton’s mass is made up of non-living bone matrix and many tiny bone cells.
-Roughly half of the bone matrix’s mass is water, while the other half is collagen protein and solid crystals of calcium carbonate and calcium phosphate.
+The skeleton accounts for about 30-40% of an adult’s body mass, made up of a non-living bone matrix and numerous tiny bone cells.
+Around half of the bone matrix consists of water, while the other half is composed of collagen protein and solid crystals of calcium carbonate and calcium phosphate.

-Living bone cells are found on the edges of bones and in small cavities inside of the bone matrix.
-Although these cells make up little of the total bone mass, they have several particularly important roles in the function of the skeletal system.
-The bone cells allow bones to:
+Living bone cells are located along the edges of bones and in small cavities within the bone matrix.
+Though these cells make up only a small fraction of total bone mass, they play vital roles in the skeletal system by enabling bones to:

-Each bone is a complex living organ made up of multiple cells, protein fiber, and minerals.
-The skeleton gives support and protection for the soft tissues providing attachment points for the tendons of muscles to allow movements at the joints.
-Bones act as the body’s warehouse for calcium, iron, and energy in the form of fat or lipids.
-New blood cells are produced by the red bone marrow inside of our bones.
+Each bone is a complex living organ, composed of cells, protein fibers, and minerals.
+The skeleton provides structural support and protection for soft tissues and serves as attachment points for muscles, allowing movement at the joints.
+Bones also function as storage for essential nutrients like calcium, iron, and energy in the form of fat.
+Additionally, they play a key role in producing new blood cells.

 View all messages